rinav/GitDemo/README.md

-This is just a placeholder for project description
+This project will be built on PHP stack